 Dr. Clark works in many areas of soft condensed matter/complex fluid physics, mostly liquid crystals and colloids.

-study of condensed matter by optical techniques; inelastic light scattering spectroscopy; structure, optical properties and applications of liquid crystals; ferroelectric liquid crystals; electro-optics; membrane biophysics; structure and dynamics of colloidal suspensions; nanometer scale fabrication; liquid structure and melting; origin of life
+study of condensed matter by optical techniques, inelastic light scattering spectroscopy, structure and optical properties and applications of liquid crystals, ferroelectric liquid crystals, electro-optics, membrane biophysics, structure and dynamics of colloidal suspensions, nanometer scale fabrication, liquid structure and melting, origin of life, ferroelectric nematic liquid crystals

 PHYS 2150 - Experimental Physics 2

 One lect., one 2-hour lab per week.
 Includes many experiments of modern physics, including atomic physics, solid state physics, electron diffraction, radioactivity and quantum effects.
 Normally taken concurrently with PHYS 2130 or PHYS 2170, this course may be taken after PHYS 2130 or PHYS 2170.